ZIP Code 78548 in Grulla, TX

 Schools in ZIP Code 78548

-ZIP Code 78548 is in the Rio Grande City Consolidated Independent School District, which serves grades Pre-Kindergarten thru 12th.
+ZIP Code 78548 is in the Rio Grande City Grulla Independent School District, which serves grades Pre-Kindergarten thru 12th.
 There are 2 public school(s) in this ZIP Code, and we have located 3 private school(s).
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Grulla Middle Fm 2360